 Python’s with statement, available since Python 2.5, does not seem to be widely used despite being very useful.

-statement to create a simple timer with the syntax:
+Here we describe how to use the with statement to create a simple timer with the syntax:

 >>> with TicToc(): ... some_slow_operations ...
 Elapsed time is 2.000073 seconds.